AdamSobieski/Argumentation/README.md

 There are also knowledge-graph templates to consider.
 For instance: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/).

-Advanced topics in templating include interactive templates and agentic templates.
-Interactive templates are templates with accompanying forms or questionnaires which end-users or agents could complete to produce outputs, e.g., computational representations of arguments.
-Agentic templates resemble scripts, including [prompts](https://en.wikipedia.org/wiki/Prompt_engineering), for artificial-intelligence systems to contextually produce natural-language arguments with accompanying structured knowledge.

 ## A Comparison of Message Models

 ### Artificial-intelligence APIs, Frameworks, and Protocols